 Details of the prior specification and posterior simulation algorithm are in the Online Appendix of Alessandri and Mumtaz (2019).
-In essence, given a draw of $\lambda_t$ , the model collapses to a standard threshold VAR (TVAR) with a known form of heteroskedasticity.
-After a generalised least squares transformation, the conditional posterior distribution of VAR parameters, the threshold value, and delay parameter are identical to a standard TVAR model (Alessandri and Mumtaz, 2017).
-The conditional posterior of the delay is a multinomial distribution (Chen and Lee, 1995).
+In essence, given a draw of λ_t , the model collapses to a standard threshold VAR (TVAR) with a known form of heteroskedasticity.
+After a generalised least squares transformation, the conditional posterior distribution of VAR parameters, the threshold value, and the delay parameter are identical to a standard TVAR model (Alessandri and Mumtaz 2017).
+The conditional posterior of the delay is a multinomial distribution (Chen and Lee 1995).
 The threshold value is drawn from a non-standard posterior via a Metropolis step.
-Then data is split to regime-specific observations and draws are taken from the Normal distribution.
-Once we have the residuals of the VAR and $\lambda_t$ , the conditional posterior of $\mathbf{A}k$ is standard (e.g. Cogley and Sargent, 2005).
-Finally, $\lambda_t$ is drawn using the independence Metropolis step for stochastic volatility models as in Jacquier et al. (2002).
+Then data are split into regime-specific observations and draws are taken from the Normal distribution.
+Once we have the residuals of the VAR and λ_t , the conditional posterior of \mathbf{A}k is standard (e.g. Cogley and Sargent 2005).
+Finally, λ_t is drawn using the independence Metropolis step for stochastic volatility models as in Jacquier, Polson, and Rossi (2002).
 We use the first 24 months of data to obtain the initial conditions of the model.